AlexeyArsentyev/TicTacToe/README.md

 -Names being set and updated correctly, especially after a restart for example.
 If user doesnt enter the name, the default one is set.
 Names are kept between game with a possibility of change.
 This allows to just press Start to begin a new game and not interupt the flow.

--History features by simulating a small game.
+-History features by simulating a short game.
 When user goes back and changes his turn, history and board should update correctly.
 There is still ptentially a room for error, more comprehensive test should be done in future, because this one includes only one scripted scenario.

 What SHOULD be done later:

--More edge case tests, for example, if both players are winning at the same time, a Draw should be returned.
+-More edge case tests.
+For example, if both players are winning at the same time, a Draw should be returned.
 (It could be possible if the game would be multiplayer and we will receive a syncing error for example)

 -If the project grows bigger, snapshot and end-to-end testing could be beneficial.

-Thank you for reading all of this :)
+Thank you for reading :)